 So yes, cycling will change the shape of your legs, but unless you're doing a LOT of squats, and maintaining the same levels of fat (by eating A LOT), you're not likely to get "bigger".

 Gaining muscle will make it harder to store fat, since muscle burns more calories, even when you're not doing anything.
 When you're at rest, ten pounds of muscle burns 50 calories a day, whilst the same weight in fat burns just 20.
 So effectively extra muscle will act like a furnace for calories, so you're not likely to be gaining more fat if you're packing on the muscle.

-Even if a hard-earned muscle didn’t look amazing, we’d still reckon the feeling of achieving something new, pushing a boundry, getting to the top of that long lusted over climb, or simply just enjoying time on your bike, matters more.
+Even if a hard-earned muscle didn't look amazing, we'd still reckon the feeling of achieving something new, pushing a boundary, getting to the top of that long lusted over the climb, or simply just enjoying time on your bike, matters more.